 Professional Development Workshops

-This workshop focuses on cultural competency and helps educational, social and medical providers improve their services for the LGBTQ community (and other minority groups).
-It addresses the impact of privilege and power when accessing and receiving services.
-The workshop also includes heterosexism and homophobia (and other phobias & isms as requested) and the various forms in which they manifest in the personal and professional realms, and how it impacts the quality of services provided.
-It concludes with strategies on how to create safe, inclusive spaces for the LGBT community.
+Our professional development workshops focus on cultural competency and help educational, social and medical providers improve their services for the LGBTQ+ community (and other minority groups).
+They address the impact of privilege and power when accessing and receiving services, and offer strategies on how to create safe, inclusive spaces for the LGBTQ+ community.

 Bullying